 The bathroom was it’s own little suite wit the sink in the common area and the toilet and shower in their own small rooms, which is a very family friendly detail for me.

-They changed the breakfast up a bit each morning, offering different egg dishes, meats and pastries, which we appreciated.
-Everyone is here to explore Mañuel Antonio National Park, so the breakfast room is busy earlier in the morning.
+They changed the breakfast a bit each morning, offering different egg dishes, meats and pastries, which we appreciated.
+Everyone is here to explore Mañuel Antonio National Park, so the breakfast room is busy early in the morning.

 We had lunch by the pool one afternoon and tapas for dinner at the bar one night.
 Both were good.
 And they had good frozen drinks and local microbrews at the pool bar.

 Parador completely won us over after Rich asked the front desk for a recommendation for a restaurant for our wedding anniversary, which came up while we were there.
 The desk suggested restaurants and also discreetly noted our room number.